What is asthma?

-Researchers are still not sure exactly what causes asthma in kids, but they do know it can be caused by both genetics and the environment.
-It is important to learn what causes asthma attacks and increased asthma symptoms for children.
+Researchers are still not sure exactly what causes asthma in kids, but they do know that both genetics and the environment can cause it.
+It is important for parents to learn what causes asthma attacks and increased asthma symptoms for children.

 When a child with asthma has difficulty breathing, we call it an asthma attack.
 Asthma attacks are caused by the three factors described above: inflammation, bronchospasms and excess mucus.

 Asthma attacks are set off by things around us called "triggers."
-Because every child's asthma is different, every child's triggers are different too.
+Because every child's asthma is different, every child's triggers are also different.
 Common asthma triggers in children include:

 - Colds and respiratory viral infections

 - Perfumes or cleaning agents

 - Environmental allergens (including trees, grass and pets)

 - Strong emotions or stress

 Triggers are specific to each child, but smoking, secondhand smoke and thirdhand smoke have a strong negative effect on children's asthma.
 Protect your child from secondhand and thirdhand smoke by keeping your home and car smoke-free.